The MoE Routing We Actually Shipped

 any quality degradation, which we did not measure at rho=0.5; it stayed

-within noise of the non-null baseline on our internal C++ eval suite.
+within noise of the non-null baseline on our held-out C++ evaluation set.

 The Shared Expert Is the Safety Net